FanTsiE/Flask/README.md

 config.dat is a file already applied in the software before this project starts, rather than table.xls.
 The file includes more than the corresponding voltage/current parameters for different sizes of pipes.

 configure.txt records the parameters for the changeable serial in app.py.
-The path to config.dat is also recorded, which is also needed in app.py.
+The path to config.dat is also recorded.